kaaryasthan/kaaryasthan/README.md

 authentication except login & registration.
 Since open source projects requires public trackers, this won't be a desirable solution.
 Kaaryasthan is designed exclusively for private projects.
 And I am not planning to change it.
-These are few reasons for not supporting:
+These are few reasons for not supporting open source projects:

-1. There are many good trackers available for open source projects
+1. There are many good trackers available for open source projects.
-2. Kaaryasthan is not exclusively designed for software projects
+2. Kaaryasthan is not exclusively designed for software projects.
-3. Don't want to make the system complex to handle Slashdot effects
+3. Don't want to make the system complex to handle Slashdot effects.
-4. No plan for search engine optimization (SEO) for Google, Bing etc.
+4. No plan for search engine optimization (SEO for Google, Bing etc.).
-5. Reducing scope will make the system simple
+5. Reduce the scope to keep the software as simple as possible.

 The architecture doesn't support Kaaryasthan being used as a public tracker.
-Despite this limitation, if you really want to use, a work around could be using a reverse proxy.
+I explained this much in-order to not receive any feature request for the same :-)

 ---